linkerd/website/linkerd.io/content/2/tasks/install-helm-multicluster.md

 ## Helm multicluster install procedure

-By default, Both the multicluster components i.e Service Mirror and Gateway are installed when no toggle values are added.
+By default, both the multicluster components i.e Service Mirror and Gateway are installed when no toggle values are added.

 ```bash